Back to Insights

 2. Structuring customer communication: recognizing names, product names, or locations in incoming emails or tickets.

-[Estimate]: for companies spending a lot of time manually retyping data from emails, PDFs, or forms, named entity recognition can eliminate a large part of that manual entry work.
+3. Improving search and filtering: making large volumes of documents searchable by specific people, companies, or time periods.: for companies spending a lot of time manually retyping data from emails, PDFs, or forms, named entity recognition can eliminate a large part of that manual entry work.

 A practical example